ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 1. Whenever people act, they are doing what they want to do
 2. Doing what we want is selfish
-3. Therefore, whenever people act, they are acting selfishly
+3. Therefore, whenever people act, they are acting selfishly 1
 **Parfit's objection**: This argument fails because the "want to x" in premise 1 is in the wider sense, while the "want to x" in premise 2 is in the narrower sense: if I do what I want to do in the broader sense, I wouldn't be acting selfishly.

 - The object of our desire: an event
 - Aim: Some desires are instrumental, and is for the sake of something else; The telic desire is our aim.

+- **Telic desire**: If we want some event as an end, instead of wanting it for the sake of something else, then it is a telic desire.
+- **Instrumental desire**: If we want some event for the sake of something else, then it is an instrumental desire

 **psychological hedonists:** All telic desires are desires for pleasure.